Horse sacrifice: Irish

-The Völsa þáttr mentions a Norse pagan ritual involving veneration of the penis of a slaughtered stallion.
-A freshly cut horse head was also used in setting up a nithing pole for a Norse curse.
+Germanic

-The Gesta Danorum, Book V depicts several horse ritual themes in the short story of Aswid and Asmund.
-A nobleman named Aswid died of illness.
-He was buried with his horse, dog, and sworn companion Asmund.
-Aswid reanimated, ate first his horse, then dog, and finally attacked Asmund before being decapitated and impaled.
-Soon after, grave robbers entered Aswid's barrow, and chose by lot "one of the quickest of the youths" among them to descend the deep cave inside.
-Asmund forcibly took the lad's place and returned to the company of the living.
+Horse sacrifice played a central role in Germanic paganism, with the meat typically being eaten afterwards.
+The most detailed account of a blót of a horse is given in the saga of Hákon the Good in Heimskringla in which horses and cattle are killed and their blood collected to be sprinkled over the walls of the hof, while their meat is cooked for the attendants.
+This is consistent with archaeological finds dating to the Early Medieval Period from England and Scandinavia showing deposits of horses that have been eaten.

 Archaeology

 The primary archaeological context of horse sacrifice are burials, notably chariot burials, but graves with horse remains reach from the Eneolithic well into historical times.
 Herodotus describes the execution of horses at the burial of a Scythian king, and Iron Age kurgan graves known to contain horses number in the hundreds.
 There are also frequent deposition of horses in burials in Iron Age India.
 The custom is by no means restricted to Indo-European populations, but is continued by Turkic tribes.